empa-scientific-it/openbis/docs/app-openbis-command-line/README.md

 obis data_set search [OPTIONS]

 Options:
+  -space, --space TEXT            Space code
+  -project, --project TEXT        Project identification code -collection, --collection TEXT  Collection code
+  -id, --id TEXT                  Dataset identification information, it can
+                                  be permId or identifier -type, --type TEXT              Dataset type code -property TEXT                  Property code -property-value TEXT            Property value -registration-date, --registration-date TEXT
+                                  Registration date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-01") -modification-date, --modification-date TEXT
+                                  Modification date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-01") -save, --save TEXT              Filename to save results -r, --recursive                 Search data recursively

+Search by sample object parameters:
-  -object_type, --object_type TEXT
+  -object-type, --object-type TEXT
-                                  Object type code to filter by -space, --space TEXT            Space code
+                                  Object type code to filter by -object-space, --object-space TEXT
+                                  Object space code
+  -object-project, --object-project TEXT
-  -project, --project TEXT        Full project identification code -experiment, --experiment TEXT  Full experiment code -object, --object TEXT          Object identification information, it can be permId or identifier -type, --type TEXT              Type code -registration-date, --registration-date TEXT
+                                  Full object project identification code -object-collection, --object-collection TEXT
+                                  Full object collection code -object-id, --object-id TEXT    Object identification information, it can be permId or identifier -object-property TEXT           Object property code -object-property-value TEXT     Object property value -object-registration-date, --object-registration-date TEXT
-                                  Registration date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-31", "=2023-01-31", "<2023-01-31")
+                                  Registration date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-01") -object-modification-date, --object-modification-date TEXT
-  -modification-date, --modification-date TEXT
-                                  Modification date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-31", "=2023-01-31", "<2023-01-31")
+                                  Modification date, it can be in the format "oYYYY-MM-DD" (e.g. ">2023-01-01") --help                          Show this message and exit.
-  -property TEXT                  Property code -property-value TEXT            Property value -save, --save TEXT              Directory name to save results -r, --recursive                 Search data recursively

 ```

 With `data_set search` command, obis connects to a configured OpenBIS instance and searches for all